MrTrustworthy/auri/README.md

 ### Installation

-As it's a Python3-based application, you can install the CLI via it's package manager if you're using Python already.
-If you're on MacOS, you can use `brew` to install it instead.
+As it's a Python3-based application, you can install the CLI simply via `pip`. `pip install auri` or `python3 -m pip install auri` (if your default pip is for Python2) are both acceptable ways of installing.

 ### Device Setup